creativetimofficial/argon-react-native/docs/components/button.md

 # Button

-This components extends [Galio](http://galio.io)'s Button component.
+This components extends [Galio](https://galio.io?ref=argonrn-docs)'s Button component.

-You will find our restyled buttons in `src/components/Buttons`.
+You will find our restyled button in `src/components/Button`.

 ### Usage